ncw/iprime/README.md

 prize](https://www.eff.org/awards/coop)!
 It would take rather a long time though...

-The `-iterations` argument to the program allows the number of iterations to be put in, and using this it has been validated against the Prime95 test suite.

-The program comes with a unit test - run it like

-  go test -v -short

-If if you have lots of time to spare

-  go test -v

 Roadmap
 -------

 Implement
-  * FFT for small sizes which only have shifts
+  * FFT for small sizes which only have shifts - DONE
-  * Optimised ffts with shifts
+  * Optimised ffts with shifts - DONE
-  * Four step fft so can use these ffts and improve cache locality
+  * Four step fft so can use these ffts and improve cache locality - DONE but needs more work
-  * Assembler primitives
+  * Assembler primitives - DONE
-  * Assembler FFTs
+  * Assembler FFTs - DONE
+  * New FFT schemes (like the one used in FFTW)
+  * Save progress
+  * PrimeNet support

 License
 -------